SidWorks01/Cave-Dash/README.md

 ### What's different about us:
 -Our code is Easy to Read and Beginner Friendly
 -We used limited modules and did not use any user-defined modules.
 Simply due to the reason that we wanted to write all the code from Scratch.
--We tried to implement ML algorithms to Smartly Generate the required objects
+-We can implement ML algorithms and Neural Networks to Smartly Generate the required Obstacles and Points for a harder game.